Hotmoka/hotmoka/tutorial/Takamaka.md

 > static initializers still allows a class to have static fields, as long as
 > they are bound to constant primitive or `String` values.

-11. calls to `caller()` occur only inside `@Entry` constructors or methods and on `this`;
+13. calls to `caller()` occur only inside `@Entry` constructors or methods and on `this`;
-12. calls to constructors or methods annotated as `@Entry` occur only from constructors or instance methods of a contract;
+14. calls to constructors or methods annotated as `@Entry` occur only from constructors or instance methods of a `io.takamaka.code.lang.Contract`;
+15. calls to constructors or methods annotated as `@RedPayable` occur only from constructors or instance methods of a `io.takamaka.code.lang.RedGreenContract`;
-13. bytecodes `jsr`, `ret` and `putstatic` are not used; inside constructors and instance methods, bytecodes `astore 0`, `istore 0`, `lstore 0`, `dstore 0` and `fstore 0` are not used;
+16. bytecodes `jsr`, `ret` and `putstatic` are not used; inside constructors and instance methods, bytecodes `astore 0`, `istore 0`, `lstore 0`, `dstore 0` and `fstore 0` are not used;
-14. there are no exception handlers that may catch unchecked exceptions (that is, instances of `java.lang.RuntimeException` or of `java.lang.Error`);
+17. there are no exception handlers that may catch unchecked exceptions (that is, instances of `java.lang.RuntimeException` or of `java.lang.Error`);